mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If I work with a design agency in the future, I'll insist on using a tool that lets us share a view of billable hours as they happen, similar to what I use with TinyPilot's regular devs.

-### Avoid hiring an agency as their smallest client
+### Avoid hiring a vendor as their smallest client

-When we started the project, they told me that most of their clients were larger than I was, but they wanted to help me grow.
+When we started the project, WebAgency told me that most of their clients were larger than I was, but they wanted to help me grow.
 It sounded like a great deal.
 I thought I'd get service normally reserved for large clients despite my limited budget.

 In reality, I didn't get the same service as their large clients.
 When I was an hourly client, WebAgency was deprioritizing me in favor of their larger clients.
 When I switched to a retainer, they didn't know how to work with me on the scale of 40-60 hours per month.